We are branding this event ‘Self Supported with benefits’ as it really does not conform to any current event format.

-Some will ride 80+ miles, some won’t reach 50 miles, but all will arrive to hot food, a comfortable camp and a complimentary gin cocktail (don’t worry, there’s beer and soft drinks too).
+Some will ride 80+ miles, some won’t reach 50 miles, but all will arrive to hot food, a comfortable camp and a complimentary beer (don’t worry, there’s Gin and Tonics and soft drinks too).
 The overnight gives an opportunity to relive the day with friends old and new.
 There will also be some inspirational adventures to be told by some brand ambassadors.

 The Distance will require riders to travel a combination of on and off road routes, in a self supported manner.

 At each checkpoint, the next section of route will be unveiled.
 This will be a printed map and GPX.
 Riders won’t be told which route they are following – just how far to the next checkpoint.
 The faster they go the further they will ride.